New Community Project

 Starksboro, VT 05487

-Along with on-going support from the NCP network around the country, here in Vermont we have been very grateful to receive both financial and in-kind support from the following businesses and foundations to support our Sustainable Living Center's work in 2019.
+Along with continued on-going support from the NCP network around the country, here in Vermont we have been very grateful to receive both financial and in-kind support from the following businesses, organizations, and foundations to support our Sustainable Living Center's work in 2020.
 These include:

 International Paper Foundation (Ticonderoga Mill)